Cherepezhka/cherepezhka/README.md

-### Hello there 👋
+## Hello there 👋

 ### My name is Oleg Zharkov
-- ⚡ I graduated from Bauman Moscow State Technical Universaty with a Master's degree in engineering
+- ⚡ I graduated from Bauman Moscow State Technical Universaty with a Master's degree in engineering.
-- 🌱 I’m currently learning data science.
-Here you can see my projects.
+- 🌱 I’m currently working as NLP Data Scientist/ML engineer.

+Langchain, Langchaph, FastAPI, Docker

-###### Data Science:
+#### Data Science:
-Python, Pandas, Numpy, Matplotlib, Seaborn, SciPy, Scikit-learn, TensorFlow, Keras
+Python, Pandas, Numpy, Matplotlib, Seaborn, SciPy, Scikit-learn

 <!--
 **Cherepezhka/cherepezhka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.